LDMX-Software/ldmx-software.github.io/docs/Running-and-configuring-ldmx-app.md

 ## The Process Object

 The Process object represents the overall processing step.
-It **must be included** in any `ldmx-app` configuration.
+It **must be included** in any `fire` configuration.
 When the Process is constructed, the user must provide a processing pass name.
 This processing pass name is used to identify the products in the data file and cannot be repeated when later processing the same file.
 The pass name is useful when a file has been processed multiple times -- for example, when reprocessing a file with new calibration constants.

 In the example above, the pass name is `practice`, so the line which constructs the Process is:
 ```python